-There are various factors that contribute to the total cost of studying in the UK – the major cost for a student is the tuition fee followed by cost of accommodation, transportation, utility bills, educational materials, food and entertainment expenses.
+There are various factors that contribute to the total cost of studying in the UK from Nepal – the major cost for a student is the tuition fee followed by cost of accommodation, transportation, utility bills, educational materials, food and entertainment expenses.
 Since UK is a student friendly nation, if planned properly, students can save considerable amount of money.

 - Tuition fees: It is the main expense for any international students.
 Generally, humanities, arts and education courses are cheaper compared to engineering, medicine, business and computing courses.
 The most expensive business course is MBA.
 The entry requirements for pathway and pre-masters are relatively lower than those of Undergraduate and Postgraduate courses respectively.
 The average cost of course are as follows:

 |S.N||Study program||Average Fees/year||Lowest fees/year|